Gordon Dedman – Senior Instructor

 This training has given Gordon a unique perspective and insight into the teaching styles and methods of other leading instructors and schools, which he brings to the BSA table.

-Gordon is presently an associate instructor at Dave Canterbury’s Pathfinder School in the USA where he has done several accredited courses and certifications.
+Gordon is also an associate instructor at the Pathfinder School Worldwide (USA) where he has done several accredited courses and certifications.

-Gordon also works seasonally as a tour guide for Territory Expeditions in Darwin, taking tour groups on camping expeditions into Kakadu National Park.
-He is also a keen martial artist who has cross trained in jujutsu, kickboxing and mixed martial arts (MMA) for many years.
+Gordon also works seasonally as an outdoor guide for Territory Expeditions in Darwin, taking tour groups on camping expeditions into Kakadu and Arnhemland.

 Gordon’s varied training and experience, both military and civilian, coupled with his training and experience as a school teacher, ensure that he is able to deliver a varied and comprehensive course package with an emphasis on teaching rather than merely instruction, thereby giving students an enriching learning experience and introduction into the world of bushcraft.